therahuljha/WSU-VVO-app/docs/source/hosted_applications/viz.rst

 * Click on the triangle to start the simulation.
 Once you get the Simulation_ID, use it to run the application in terminal.
 See the python command `here <https://gridappsd-restoration.readthedocs.io/en/latest/system_confguration/index.html#executing-the-application-container>`_.

-* Note that the WSU-Restoration application gets triggered only when the fault event is added in the test case.
-During normal operation, application stays quite.
-The occurrence of the event can be verified on the Alarm tab.
-Once the event has occured, the applicatin starts and runs the optimization problem to generate the candidate switches for optimal circuit reconfiguration.
-The candidate switches are toggled and the system is restored.
+*The occurrence of the event can be verified on the Alarm tab.
+Once the event has occured, the applicatin starts and runs the optimization problem to generate the control signals for conservation volatge reduction.
 |viz|